Apply

 Altitude, orientation, speed, and most importantly for recovery, GPS location sent by the rocket during flight and retrieved by ground antennas must be processed, displayed, and saved in real time.

 As a ground station developer, your job will be to develop a desktop application with a logical, neat, and aesthetic structure that can perform the tasks mentioned above.
 This task involves interacting with all the different avionics systems, so communication protocols play a critical role.
-Projects will be developed in close collaboration with other division members.

 Required skills